 10 Job Listings

 Above the Law has very high fees to post on their site, despite their job posts being sparse.
 There are ample resources available for law professionals with a directory of firms.
-While employers are able to post legal jobs based in Canada, there aren't any Canadian jobs being advertised on the site at the moment.

 - Listings are sorted by level of qualification, city, and job type.

 - There is a directory for firms and law schools with detailed information about revenue and client ratings.

 - There is a lack of information about the site's audience size.

 - The platform lacks recruitment tools such as applicant tracking, a resume database, and candidate matching.

 We were unable to find any online reviews of Above the Law's job board.